 Our business succeeds when our employees thrive.
-Our commitment to ID&E has allowed us to navigate through challenging times with increased employee engagement and enhanced innovation.
-In 2021, Team Dow delivered a record-breaking year of financial performance for our company, fueled by our commitment to advance inclusion, diversity and equity for all.
+Our commitment to focus on ID&E has allowed us to navigate through challenging times with increased employee engagement and enhanced innovation.

 U.S. ethnic minorities

-Women in people leadership globally and 28.9% women globally
+Women in leadership globally and 28.9% women globally

 Global ERG participation

 Diverse suppliers generated positive EBIT impact to our bottom line

 In 2021, we updated Dow’s ID&E strategy – ALL IN 2025 – which focuses on leading with inclusion, elevating our focus on diversity, and embedding equity into our practices, policies and processes.
 We outlined bold new actions to deliver breakthrough results by 2025, while amplifying transparency and accountability.

 Bottom-up alignment and action

 Dow’s 10 ERGs continued to be a valuable resource for employees and the company by cultivating positive employee experiences and providing a platform for business growth.